-You will use Auto CAD, Autodesk Inventor, CNC Router, drop saw, band saw, disc sander and a range of other tools, equipment and a wide assortment of hand and power tools.
+You will use wood lathe, laser cutter, drop saw, band saw, disc sander and a range of other tools, equipment and a wide assortment of hand and power tools.
 Furnishing units of competency are assessed through observation, questioning and projects.